OH1KH/CqrlogAlpha/README.md

 # CqrlogAlpha
 CqrlogAlpha is a Cqrlog (by OK2CQR&amp;OK1RR) clone that is under development.

-If you found yourself from here you are probaly looking source of CqrlogAlpha that still exist in my old repository.
+If you can not find what you are looking for from here you are probaly looking source of CqrlogAlpha that still exist in my old repository.

 Until this get fixed you find current version source you are looking for from: